rogerbinns/apsw/_sources/pysqlite.rst.txt

 * APSW gives all functionality of SQLite including :ref:`virtual tables <virtualtables>`, :ref:`VFS`, :ref:`BLOB I/O <blobio>`,
-  :ref:`backups <backup>` and :meth:`file control
+  :ref:`backups <backup>`, :meth:`logging <apsw.ext.log_sqlite>`,  and
-  <Connection.file_control>`.
+  :meth:`file control <Connection.file_control>`.

+* APSW includes :mod:`apsw.bestpractice` which configures SQLite for best performance, and catches common mistakes.

 * You can use the same :class:`Connection` across threads with APSW without needing any additional level of locking.  sqlite3 `requires
   <https://docs.python.org/3/library/sqlite3.html?highlight=sqlite#sqlite3.threadsafety>`__
   that the :class:`Connection` and any :class:`cursors <Cursor>` are used in the same thread.

-You can disable its checking, but unless you are very careful with your own mutexes you will have a crash or a deadlock.
+* APSW on :ref:`PyPI <pypi>` includes SQLite statically inside which does not interfere with any system SQLite, so you have the latest SQLite without disruptions.

-* APSW :ref:`build instructions <building>` show you how to include SQLite statically in the extension, avoiding a dependency on system SQLite.
+* If you don't use PyPI, APSW :ref:`build instructions <building>` include extensive customisation options for SQLite.

 * **Nothing** happens behind your back.
 By default sqlite3 tries to manage transactions (for DBAPI compliance) by parsing your SQL for